Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 This vegan, zero-waste soap is free from sulfates, phosphates, parabens, fragrances, palm oil, and animal testing, and is totally biodegradable.

-Plus, with the added Aloe Vera, you can do your dishes without the worry about drying out your skin.
+Plus, with the added Aloe Vera, you can do your dishes without the worry of drying out your skin.

 While it’s 7.5 oz size might sound small, it’s pretty mighty.
 It’s designed to replace three regular bottles of liquid dish soap and will last one person about three months!